hypi-universe/docs-legacy/content/products/00-axiom/11-rest-api.md

 > There could be multiple ways to perform the same functionality allowing Hypi developers to take advantage of flexibility and tuning the APIs to their awesome applications.

 ## Authentication
-Users can login either by username or email and logins can be triggered either by Get or Post.
+Users can login either by username or email and logins can be triggered either by `GET` or `POST`.

 ### GET
 #### Username
 The first is the login using the username method.